immysoun/5-bit-language/README.md

 # 5-bit-language (single hand)
 ```
-this language derives primarily from english, with an an alphabeet of 26 letters (characters).
+this language derives primarily from english, with an an alphabet of 26 letters (characters).
 words can be formed through a comb(o)-ination of letters in the english language.

 (from left to right)
 first bit represents thumb
 the next 4 bits are the other fingers

-0 means that the finger is absent
+0 = finger is absent
-1 means that the finger is present
+1 = finger is present

 any 5 bits that do not correspond to a value in the alphabet is represented as null.

 a present finger is one that is fully extended
 an absent finger is one that is fully retracted

-example:
+examples:
-0 0000 = all fingers are absent, value: null (a fist)
+0 0000 = all fingers are absent (a fist), value: null
-1 1111 = all fingers are present, value: null (high five)
+1 1111 = all fingers are present (high five), value: null

 the values given to the alphabet are binary for 1 through 26.